The Parole Officer: Plot

 Kirsty manages to escape and rescues the others, as they convince Simon to go ahead with the heist despite the situation they are in.
 Reaching the bank, the group break-in and overcome the security measures, but find the bank code doesn't work.
 They are shocked when a disguised Victor, who faked his death, reveals the code won't work while the alarm is active, leading them to wait until it deactivates before they finally gain entry into the vault.
 Once inside, Simon recovers the CCTV tape, but is shocked when the others steal a shoulder bag of cash that Burton received for his corrupt activities.
 Despite this, the group flee from the bank as the police arrive to stop them, escaping with bicycles as the cyclist protest gridlocks the city centre.

-Simon proceeds to Manchester City Hall to intrude on Burton's award ceremony Burton, but is caught by Burton's men who seize the tape.
-Arrested by Emma, Simon is surprised when she reveals she suspects he is innocent.
-Helping him to fake a hostage situation, Simon attempts to convince the audience of Burton's crime with the stolen money.
-When Burton is unfazed by this, Simon is surprised to discover Victor posing as a police officer and in possession of the tape, having recovered it from Burton's men.
-Upon it being played out, Burton is arrested when he tries to escape, along with his men, as the crowd celebrates Simon's actions.
-In the midst of the celebrations, Victor leaves with the stolen cash in secret, while Simon and Emma share a kiss together.
+Simon crashes Burton’s award ceremony at Manchester City Hall to expose him, but Burton’s henchmen intercept him and seize the incriminating tape.
+Although Emma arrests Simon, she surprises him by revealing she believes he is innocent.
+She helps him stage a fake hostage situation so he can use the stolen money to expose Burton’s crimes to the audience.

+When Burton remains unfazed, Victor suddenly appears disguised as a police officer.
+Having retrieved the tape from Burton's men, Victor plays it for the crowd.
+Realizing he is caught, Burton tries to flee but is arrested alongside his henchmen.
+As the crowd celebrates Simon's heroism, Simon and Emma share a kiss, unaware that Victor is quietly slipping away with the stolen cash.